Participate in a supportive network of local primary care services to increase comprehensive care.

 Following approval of the Service Plan, CSCs are provided with funding to begin implementation.

 Twenty-four Collaborative Services Committees (CSCs), supporting 59 PCNs, have approved funding allocations are now implementing their service plans:

 - Fraser| Burnaby (3), Chilliwack (3), Fraser Northwest (4), Mission (1), Ridge Meadows (2), White Rock-South Surrey (1), Surrey-North Delta (6)

 - Vancouver Coastal | North Shore (3), Richmond (3), Vancouver (6)

 - Island | Comox Valley (1), Cowichan Valley (1), South Island (2), Central Island (1), Nanaimo (2), Victoria (4)

 - Interior | Central Interior Rural (1), Central Okanagan (3), East Kootenay (1), Kootenay Boundary (1), South Okanagan Similkameen (1)

 - Northern | North Peace (1), Northern Interior Rural (7*), Prince George (1)

 Communities applying for PCNs

-New Expressions of Interest from communities that have not yet begun the formal PCN planning process are being accepted.
+New Expressions of Interest (EOIs) from communities that have not yet begun the formal PCN planning process are being accepted.
 Communities are asked to work with their partners to assess whether they are ready to enter into the formal planning process prior to submitting their EOI.
-Approvals and funding will be issued as capacity allows through 2021.
+Approvals and funding will be issued as capacity allows through 2022.
 This differs from the previous approach where approvals took place in “waves,” recognizing that work will happen at different paces related to community dynamics and local, regional and provincial capacity to support this work.
 The current EOI template and information can be found on the PCN Toolkit website.